RallyTechServices/cycle-time-apps-2.1/cycle-time-data-app/README.md

 #### To State
 This is the state that the artifact must transition into or past for the cycle time calculation to end.

+#### Cycle Time From Date
+If a date is selected, the chart will only calculate cycle time for

 ![ScreenShot](/images/cycle-time-app.png)